EvanBianco/Practical_Programming_for_Geoscientists/README.md

 May 11, 2017, 8:30 am - 4:00pm

 **Where**:
-geoLOGIC Classroom
-540 5th Ave SW
+geoLOGIC Classroom   540 5th Ave SW   Calgary, AB

 **What**:
 We will teach a hands-on introduction to the [Python](https://www.python.org/)